-These are reserved parking or drop off for people with disabilities.
+These are reserved parking or drop-off for people with disabilities.
 These car parks are always clearly marked, very close to the building and dedicated to PLWD.
-At night they are well lit to enable those using them to easily find their way.
+At night they are well-lit to enable those using them to easily find their way.

 2. Entrances and exits

 Correctly designed and spacious accesses and doors for use by PLWD should be provided.
 These doors may not be reserved for PLWD alone but must be convenient for use by them and whoever uses it with them.
-In some cases, secondary entrances and exit are dedicated to PLWD which are different from the main entrance and exit doors.
+In some cases, secondary entrances and exits are dedicated to PLWD which are different from the main entrance and exit doors.

 Also, at places where the entrance floor level is of a different height than the natural ground level a ramp instead of a step should be introduced.
-If not, both ground floor and natural ground level should be of the same height.
+If not, both the ground floor and natural ground level should be of the same height.

 3. Ramps, steps, and lifts.